r-xue/pipeline/docs/source/heuristics/field_parameter.md

 * The MeasurementSet v2 definition from January 2020: https://casa.nrao.edu/Memos/229.html
 specifies the following: fields are stored in the MeasurementSet in the FIELD table.
-The field ID is implicitly set by the row nr., while field name is an explicit column NAME, with value specified by the PI.
+The field ID is implicitly set by the row number, while field name is an explicit column NAME, with value specified by the PI.
 The table also supports a SOURCE_ID column to point each field to an entry in the optional SOURCE subtable.